arthurmensch/web/_posts/2016-06-10-massive-matrix-factorization-for-fMRI-and-recommender-systems.markdown

 - **[Mairal '10]** Mairal, Julien, Francis Bach, Jean Ponce, and Guillermo Sapiro.
 “Online Learning for Matrix Factorization and Sparse Coding.”
 The Journal of Machine Learning Research, 2010.

 - **[Mairal '13]** Mairal, Julien.
-“Stochastic Majorization-Minimization Algorithms for Large-Scale Optimization.”
+“Stochastic Majorization-\minimization Algorithms for Large-Scale Optimization.”
 In Advances in Neural Information Processing Systems, 2013.

 - **[Olshausen '97]** Olshausen, Bruno A., and David J. Field.
 “Sparse Coding with an Overcomplete Basis Set: A Strategy Employed by V1?”
 Vision Research, 1997.